-As part of an upgrade to a rural WWTP plant in Pennsylvania, a revised permit required them to maintain a >6.0 mg/L level of dissolved oxygen [DO] in the effluent discharged, because it flowed into an adjacent stream.
+As part of an upgrade to a rural WWTP plant, a revised permit required them to maintain a >6.0 mg/L level of dissolved oxygen [DO] in the effluent discharged, because it flowed into an adjacent stream.
 This effluent contained almost no DO due to the dechlorination process.
 To comply, the engineer selected a Venturi Aerator [VA] to add the required oxygen.

-He selected it because of its simple design, and because he could utilise an existing pump on the site.
+The Venturi Aerator was selected because of its simple design, and because it could be utilised with an existing pump on the site.
 The aerator adds DO to the water by drawing in atmospheric air via the Venturi process, using pressure and velocity from the pump.
-Water exiting the venturi nozzle expands into large macro droplets that are surrounded by 2.2 volumes of air that is aspirated.
+Water exiting the Venturi nozzle expands into large macro droplets that are surrounded by 2.2 volumes of air that is aspirated.

 An additional 5000 litre aeration chamber was used to pump the aspirated water into.
-The mixing action and pressure in the Venturi aerator, transfers oxygen from the ambient air into the water.
+The mixing action and pressure in the Venturi Aerator, transfers oxygen from the ambient air into the water.

 The results were very positive, where in winter months, the WWTP is able to maintain DO levels of >10.0mg/L, and in the summer months they can consistently exceed 7.0mg/L.